 MTI has established a Safe Harbor 401(k) retirement plan for the benefit of its employees.
 Employees are eligible to make voluntary salary deferrals to the plan on their date of hire.
 Employees are eligible for discretionary employer contributions and matching contributions after they have completed 12 months and 1,000 hours of service.
-The plan is funded on a bi-weekly basis and funding is at the discretion of the Board of Directors.

-Total retirement plan expense for the year ended September 30, 2015, was \$268,260.
+Total retirement plan expense for the years ended September 30, 2016 and 2015, was \$317,796 and \$268,260, respectively.